PARENTS: Please note that you should allow cookies in order to log into the Parent Area. Further information

-Since its foundation Bryanston has sought to develop an approach to teaching and learning that equips pupils with the skills to be resourceful, independent and creative in whatever path they choose to follow.
+Since its foundation in 1928, Bryanston has sought to develop an approach to teaching and learning that equips pupils with the skills to be resourceful, independent and creative in whatever path they choose to follow.

 We believe that excellent teaching should be tailored to optimise the learning of each individual.
 It is essentially a bespoke process.

 Bryanston aims to challenge and inspire every pupil.
 Our approach has its origins in the Dalton Plan, an educational model that encourages active rather than passive learning and places responsibility on the pupil through a series of weekly assignments, which require a degree of independent research and thought.
 Teachers guide pupils and monitor progress carefully, nurturing strong learning habits from the very first day at Bryanston.
 Throughout their time here, pupils are supported in building an academic confidence, based on strong organisational skills, the bravery to think creatively and take risks when solving problems, and the flexibility of thought required to benefit from a variety of teaching styles.

 Pupils have more accountability for their own learning than at other schools but the necessary support is provided through an unrivalled level of individual attention, which is at the very heart of Bryanston’s educational philosophy.
 In addition to timetabled classes, teachers see pupils individually for work review periods, known at Bryanston as 'correction periods'.
 These give pupils the opportunity to test their grasp of a subject and to clarify aspects they might not fully understand.
 Correction periods are introduced in the GCSE years and are used extensively in the sixth form, when they are as important to an individual’s progress as taught classes.
 This variety of teaching formats prepares pupils exceptionally well for university.